OpenNWT/Inform-Your-Vote-Wordpress-Plugin/README.md

 ## Funding Recognition

-The development of this plugin was funded by a Community Investment grant from [the Canadian Internet Registration Authority](https://cira.ca) (CIRA).
+The development of the first version of this plugin was funded by a Community Investment grant from [the Canadian Internet Registration Authority](https://cira.ca) (CIRA).
 CIRA manages the .CA top-level domain, Canada’s online identifier, on behalf of all Canadians.
 A Member-driven organization, CIRA also facilitates the development of a better Internet for all Canadians, and represents the .CA registry internationally.

+Later additions to the plugin were done pro bono by members of ODM and by a team of Red River College students (see attribution above).

 ## License